claytonjwong/rubiks-cube/README.md

 ### 3. Third Look OLL

-After the second OLL is finished, the yellow-side is in one of the following 3 states:
+After the Second Look OLL is finished, the yellow-side is in one of the following 3 states:

 * Solved
 * Headlights